On February 22, 2019, a Federal Judge ruled that Ethan Dvash-Banks has been a U.S. citizen since birth. Read the decision here.

 “The State Department is refusing to acknowledge the citizenship of children whose parents are same-sex married couples.
 This policy is not only illegal, it is unconstitutional.
 This action by the State Department disenfranchises children born to bi-national same-sex parents and places an undue burden on their families.” — Aaron C. Morris, Immigration Equality’s Executive Director

 Immigration Equality is representing two plaintiff families whose children are being wrongly denied recognition of their status as a U.S. citizen at birth.
+While Ethan Dvash-Banks is now recognized as a U.S. citizen since birth, Immigration Equality continues to fight on behalf of the Zaccari-Blixt family and all other LGBTQ families in their position.

 To help support our fight for these families, please share this video.